What is hypothyroidism?

 Secondary hypothyroidism

-This rare form of hypothyroidism is caused by a disorder in the pituitary gland (hypophysis).
+This rare form of hypothyroidism is caused by a disorder in the pituitary gland.
 This brain region stimulates hormone production in the thyroid gland via its own hormone (TSH = thyroid-stimulating hormone).
-However, this signal does not occur if the pituitary gland releases too little TSH due to a disease (e.g. a tumor).
+However, this signal is absent if the pituitary gland secretes too little TSH due to a disease (for example, a tumor).

 Tertiary hypothyroidism

-Tertiary hypothyroidism is caused by a disorder of the hypothalamus – another brain region involved in the complex regulatory circuit between the brain and the thyroid gland.
+Tertiary hypothyroidism is due to a dysfunction of the hypothalamus – another brain region involved in the complex regulatory circuit between the brain and the thyroid gland.
 The hypothalamus produces the hormone TRH (Thyrotropin Releasing Hormone).
 It stimulates the pituitary gland to release TSH, which in turn stimulates thyroid hormone production.
 This means that if the hypothalamus releases too little TRH, for example due to a tumor or inflammation, the production of thyroid hormones is ultimately also reduced.
 However, such tertiary hypothyroidism is rare.

 Symptoms: hypothyroidism